15 Credit Hours to Finish

 Too many full-time students only take 12 credits per semester, adding an extra year to finish and thousands of dollars in tuition and living expenses, which means more debt.

-The good news is that enrolling in just 3 more credit hours per semester, at no extra tuition cost, will put you on track to graduating on time and with less debt.
+The good news is that enrolling in just three more credit hours per semester, at no extra tuition cost, will put you on track to graduating on time and with less debt.

 Why Students Should Take 15 Credit Hours

 There are many reasons why full-time students should consider making sure to take 15 credit hours per term, or at least 30 credits per academic year in total if they plan to graduate on time.
 Here are some benefits of taking this many credits:

 Full-time students taking 12 credit hours can take an additional three credit hours with no additional tuition cost!
 Over two or four years, this can really add up to considerable savings.

 Student success data has shown that students that take a full 15 credit hours per term are more successful in their coursework.
 The reasons for this vary, but focusing on your education and making it a priority is key.
 Taking on a full load of 15 credit hours is a part of that priority.

 Get to work sooner